Submit by 7/21 to WE BEGAN AGAIN: Collected Essays on Second Chances (Edited by Christine Wolf and Eric Ronne)

 What kinds of essays are you looking for?

-We’re looking for true, personal stories that explore what it means to begin again in love.
-They can be funny, heartbreaking, hopeful, or raw—as long as they’re honest and grounded in real experience.
+We’re looking for true, personal stories that explore what it means to begin again.
+We’re looking for all kinds of essays, including funny, heartbreaking, hopeful, or raw—as long as they’re honest and grounded in real experience.

 Does my second-chance story have to be about romantic love?